 Split Creek Farm

 Split Creek Farm has lots of baby goats in the spring and has self-guided educational tours, and tastings of their award-winning cheese and fudge.
-Don’t miss their Spring Means Babies festival on April 23, 2022 from 10 am – 3 pm.
+Don’t miss their Spring Means Babies festival, which usually happens in late April.

 Winchester Creek Farm